Honyant/Notes/StatChp4.md

 **Experiment** - When the researcher intentionally changes one or more factors and measures outcomes.

 **Placebo** - A treatment that cannot be differentiated from a "real" treatment but doesn't actually do anything.

+**Treatment** - A specific condition applied to an individual in the experiment.

+**Experimental unit/subject** - an object or individual to which a treatment is applied.
+All of them form the sample.

+**Factor** - an explanatory variable that is being manipulated.

+**Level** - Different values that can be assigned to a factor.

+# Experimental design

+How to address other sources of variability in an experiment.
+- comparison
+  - vary explanatory variable
+- blinding
+  - double-blind: subjects and researchers in contact with the subjects do not know which treatment.
+  - single-blind: either subjects or the researchers in contact with the subjects know which treatment, but not both.
+- random assignment
+  - this is to balance out the effect of other variables among the treatment groups.
+  - reduces the impact of confounding
+  - two people following your instructions should do the same thing
+  - 1. How randomness is used
+  - 2. How do you deal with repeats "ignore repeats" or "generate 5 distinct numbers"
+  - 3. which group is assigned to which treatment
+- control
+  - Provide a baseline for comparison; it helps account for confounding.
+  - This group gets the "do-nothing" treatment (this is either placebo or no action)
+  - placebo effect is when subjects respond favorably to any treatment, even one that isn't doing anything
+- replication